Common Investment Banking Behavioral Questions

 No right or wrong answer.
 Just be honest and passionate in your response.

 If you don’t follow your school’s team, be honest and direct.
 If you have no school spirit, subtly direct the conversation to something (non-finance related) that you are passionate about (e.g. “Football never actually resonated with me.
 I think it had to do with being terrible at it.
 I spend a lot of my off-time running and biking, it is a major passion of mine and I just completed the Ironman in San Francisco.”)

-5. Tell me more about your study abroad experience.
+Q. Tell me more about your study abroad experience.

 You want to show that your study abroad experience has helped you mature and has helped shape your global views since these days business is global.

-6. Describe your ideal work environment.
+Q. Describe your ideal work environment.

 Be cognizant of the position you are interviewing for.
 If it is investment banking, you want to make sure you balance your answer to mention both a passion for analysis and working in team environments.
 Most people want to work with team players.
 Remember the saying, “more hands lighten the load.”
 You can also mention other things like you want a “work hard, play hard” environment.
-If the position involves less working in groups and more technical analysis, modify your answer accordingly. ultimately, you want to strike a balance by being genuine and broadcasting that you understand what is expected of the position.
+If the position involves less work in groups and more technical analysis, modify your answer accordingly.
+Ultimately, you want to strike a balance by being genuine and broadcasting that you understand what is expected of the position.

 Don’t forget that your interview is a two-way interview and you want to make sure that your personality doesn’t have to change to fit the group’s culture.
 It should be a symbiotic process that is completely natural.
 If you find a group that embraces you for who you are, you will ultimately have a much more rewarding experience.